shubhamjain148/gmail2Notion/README.md

 ## How to use the script

+1. To get started, choose a label from your gmail you want to move to notion,

-1. To get started, first create a filter for the emails which you want to move and add specific labels to emails in those filters
+> **💡Pro Tip:** Create a filter for the emails which you want to move and add specific labels to emails in those filters.
+So going forward emails which come under the filter will automatically get labelled.

 2. Update `labelMappings.json` file to reflect your labels list as keys to that object and the value of the key will be with what name you want to store this into gmail.